LassoSoft/LassoGuide/source/language/calling-lasso.rst

 The :program:`lasso9` tool can also accept code to execute from STDIN.
 This is useful when piping results from one command to lasso9 in order for it to execute the given code.
-In order to have lasso9 receive its code from STDIN, the :option:`--` argument is used.
-The following example uses the standard :command:`echo` command to pipe code from STDIN for lasso9 to read and execute:
+In order to have lasso9 receive its code from STDIN, the :option:`-- <lasso9 -->` argument is used.
+The following example uses the standard :command:`echo` command to pipe code from STDIN for lasso9 to read and
+execute:

 .. code-block:: none